rritka/training-django/README.md

 # training-django-project
-project where i have learned how to do back end of web app
+project which i made and by which i have learned how to do back end of web app using Traversy Media channel and his front end